ynsEmre26/Landing-Page/README.md

 # 🐾 Pet Food Landing Page

 This project is a **Landing Page** designed for selling **cat, dog, and bird food products**.
 The website is built to be clean, simple, and user-friendly with a focus on product presentation and easy navigation.
+Responsive!

 ---